nprimo/scripts/README.md

 $
 ```

+## prettify

+A script to format the passed files as arguments.
+It assumes that `prettier`
+npm module is already installed.
+The final result is a `prettier` formatted document with only H2 or below.

 ## To Do

+### focus_on

 - Split `focus_on` in two different script.
 Rename it `focus_or_start.sh`.
   It is possible to have a specific map (look how in bash) to link the specific